Stage 1 Science and Technology | Living things and life cycles excursion

 Students will spend the day being ecologists as they explore the local habitats of our parkland, biodiversity gardens and our large frog pond.
 A walk of discovery will provide opportunities for students to collect data about the variety of living things in a local habitat.
-They will use binoculars, magnifyers, invertebrate collection equipment, identification cards and tally systems to collect and represent their data.
-They will explore the world of plants through weed art, creating classification collages to compare features, and then get busy making native seed bombs that will one day burst into life!
+They will use binoculars, magnifiers, invertebrate collection equipment, identification cards and tally systems to collect and represent their data.
+They will explore the world of plants through weed art, then get busy making native seed balls that will one day burst into life!
 In our Biodiversity Lab, students examine animal life cycles up close, before heading outside to dip net in our pond in search of tadpoles, larvae and other pond creatures in different stages of life.

 Suggested timetable